Life Insurance Riders

 - Long-Term Care Rider

-- Provides monthly payments if you need long-term nursing home or home health care.
+- Provides monthly payments if you require a long-term nursing home stay or home health care.

 - Waiver of Premium for Disability Rider